martinezynwa/budgetmgmt/README.md

 - [x] re-do all records / statistics selection pages so they aren't in one component
 - [x] css clean-up/refactoring of whole app

+### 0.30
+- [x] select buttons have draggable scroll when more users registered
+- [x] on mobile - longer item name length increases card size
+- [x] hide historical differences on demand

 ---

 ### TBD

-- [ ] on mobile - longer item name length increases card size

 - [ ] test version
-  - [ ] different repository
-  - [ ] prepare mongodb
-  - [ ] login only for 2 persons max
+  - [ ] login only for 5 persons max
   - [ ] test data
   - [ ] limit for adding items
   - [ ] limit for adding categories